Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 2 - Tutorial
-A user has already created a SmartWeights account and has logged in for the first time .
+A user has already created a SmartWeights account and has logged in for the first time.

 1. The user logs into their SmartWeights account for the first time.
 2. The app displays a generic virtual pet that will guide the user through the application.